-- Dinant and Ficohsa as repayment or interest on their loans described herein; - Restitution to class members of any and all repayment and/or profit that Defendant IFC received from Cressida Corporation subsequent to the 1997 IFC-Cressida Loan; - Restitution to class members of any and all repayment and/or profit that the IFC received from Cressida Corporation subsequent to the 1997 IFC-Cressida Loan; - An order directing Defendants to exercise any rights under their current loan agreements to review whether Dinant or its late owner, Miguel Facussé, used unlawful, unjust, or tortious means to wrongfully deprive class members of their ownership interests in cooperative land taken by Facussé. - adequately protect the interests of the proposed class because he fits within the definition for the proposed class, and his interests do not conflict with the interests of the members of class he seeks to represent.
-Juan Doe XVII was a member of a farmer cooperative that was forced to sell its land to Dinant by illegal and unjust means.
-He was deprived of his ownership interest in the cooperative and rightful proceeds and is representative of all other class members who were cooperative members at the time who were unjustly deprived of their ownership interests in cooperatives forcibly transferred to Dinant.
-Plaintiff Juan Doe XVII will adequately represent the class in that his personal interest in the outcome of the case ensures that he will maintain an active awareness and involvement in the litigation so as to protect his own interests and those of the class.
 Plaintiff Juan Doe XVII is represented by counsel with extensive experience in transnational environmental tort litigation and class action litigation.
-Plaintiff Juan Doe XVII and class counsel intend to prosecute this action vigorously for the benefit of the entire class and can fairly and adequately protect the interests of all of the members of the class. - 557.
-Limited Fund FRCP 23(b)(1)(B).
+Plaintiff Juan Doe XVII and class counsel intend to prosecute this action vigorously for the benefit of the entire class and can fairly and adequately protect the interests of all of the members of the class.

+502. Limited Fund - FRCP 23(b)(1)(B).
 The value of the class members' unjustly acquired property exceeds the value of the proceeds that IFC and IFC-AMC have obtained through repayment of their loans and their equity investments.
 Thus, adjudication of individual class members' unjust enrichment claims would, as a practical matter, be dispositive of the interests of other members in the absence of a class because insufficient funds are available to satisfy all class members' recovery.

 VIII.
-DEFENDANTS ARE NOT IMMUNE FROM SUIT.
+IFC-AMC IS NOT IMMUNE FROM SUIT.